AlexSchuwald/project-todos/CGA4.md

 - [ ] Number of pairs of words with at least two consecutive consonants

-### 7\.
-Identify the lines with potential mistakes in the given pseudocode for counting conjugate pairs in the “Words” dataset.
-This is a multiple-select question.
+### Two words are said to be conjugate if they fulfill following conditions:

+- Number of vowels are same in both the words

+- Number of consonants are same in both the words

+The given pseudocode is executed using the “Words” dataset.
+The variable **count** in the given

+pseudocode counts the number of conjugate pairs.
+But the pseudocode may have mistakes in one

+or more lines.
+Identify all such lines (if any).
+Assume that all statements not listed in the options

+below are free of errors.
+It is a Multiple Select Question

 ### 8\.
 Based on the “Scores” dataset, determine the club a student can join with 92 marks in Physics and Mathematics but 84 in Chemistry.